A New Year: 5 Lessons We Can Learn From a Butterfly

 Posted January 1, 2014 | Reviewed by Jessica Schrader

 As the year 2013 came to a close and we have now stepped into 2014, the tradition continues.
 Start fresh.
 Start new.
 Start again.
 Do something different.
 Change.
 With any new start we inevitably must undergo a transition.
 Transition is defined as “a movement, development, or evolution from one form, stage, or style to another.”
 The important word to highlight here is movement.

 I like to think that we can learn a lot of lessons from nature about this active process as we examine the movements that a caterpillar undergoes during its transition into a butterfly.

-Lesson Three: Shedding of old patterns are necessary.
-As the caterpillar grows, it “splits its skin” and sheds its skin 4 or 5 times.
+Lesson 3: Shedding of old patterns are necessary.
+As the caterpillar grows, it “splits its skin” and sheds its skin four or five times.
 How valuable to look at this movement as a mandatory process of shedding, expansion, and that this must occur not once but over and over.

 Be kind to yourself during times of transition.
 Your body is undergoing a new sensory experience.
 By reflecting on these five lessons, we can continue to learn from the movements of metamorphosis that may to lead us to satisfying transformation into new “forms” for this New Year.

 © Christina Devereaux, PhD, LCAT, LMHC, BC-DMT.